I - Anomaly

 With FutureQuarter secured, I spent an hour online searching the Internet with all kinds of terms.
 They included ‘money from the future’, ‘time travel’ and everything in between.
 The searches bore no fruit.

 In semi-defeat, I flopped down on the sofa in my home office with the intention of taking a power nap.
-I needed one after Rose’s phone call from hell at seven this morning.
-Such nice things they are after a serious over working of the brain, twenty or thirty minutes of uninterrupted sleep to recharge.
-Sometimes during those naps, I would experience the most vivid and intense dreams.
+I needed twenty or thirty minutes of uninterrupted sleep to recharge after Rose’s phone call from hell at seven this morning.
+Such nice things they are after a serious over working of the brain.
+Sometimes during those naps I would experience the most vivid and intense dreams.
 Some made sense.
 Some didn’t.
 Sometimes they were recurring, detailing a kind of second life I lived within my unconscious.

 There would be no dream this afternoon.